An LA Crime Story

 Mavery shook his head, “No. But–” Rhea held onto the thrill and he delivered, “I should have a copy of the receipt.”

 Rhea followed Mavery into his office.
-And there in the middle of a tidy book full of receipts was a messy, scrawled signature: “Myrna Saldano.”
+In the middle of a tidy book full of receipts was a messy, scrawled signature: “Myrna Saldano.”
 Rhea took a photo of it, thanked Mavery and left.

+Rhea went back to her apartment, determined to find Myrna Saldano.
 But Myrna Saldano was nowhere.
 On paper, she did not exist.
 After again scrubbing through her best databases, Rhea found no record, no past or no whereabouts of Myrna Saldano.
 The only hint that the woman existed was that signed liquor delivery receipt and Mavery’s description.

 Still… if she did exist and lived in LA, she’d need money.
 Her trade was bartending.
-Time to hit the streets.
+It was time to hit the streets.

 By | Serial | No Comments